linjiatai/Efficient-annotation-process-for-histopathological-images/README.md

 ### Other tools

-We also provide some codes to segment WSI or generate tumor bulks.
+We also provide some tools to segment WSI or generate tumor bulks.

 ##
 Any suggestions on efficient labeling are welcome.